senorvishnu/Predicting_Term_Deposit_Subscription/README.md

 ## Project Overview

 This project aims to predict whether a client will subscribe to a term deposit based on various client attributes and campaign information.
 The prediction model is built using machine learning techniques and is deployed as a Streamlit web application.
+Deployed in AWS Public Project URL = http://56.228.11.120:8501/

 ## Business Problem